Open to the Public

 Tips and guidelines for visiting this preserve.
 View All

 According to land-survey records from 1846, many of the same species exist today as did more than a hundred years ago.

 On this high-quality savanna, scattered oaks and hickories raise full, gnarled canopies, while tall bottlebrush grass, little bluestem and blazing stars wave beneath.
 The ravines and creeks are worth exploring for the chance of meeting a shy turtle, delicate ferns or elusive birds.

 Location - Laclede County, west of Lebanon on either side of Highway 00.

 Size - 920 acres

 Recent ice storms in southern and mid-Missouri have caused some trees to split and large, heavy branches to break off but not fall.
 In heavy winds or with time, these tree limbs could come down.
 When visiting and hiking through wooded areas, be aware of your surroundings and consider these dangers before proceeding.
 The savanna is under intense study, so one might notice trees flagged to delineate test plots or other studies.
 The terrain is steep near the ravines.
 While you're never far from the highway, a topographic map and compass may be useful in navigating the ravines.
 There are no designated trails.

-Ongoing management, including the use of prescribed fire, is restoring the grass/woodland complex, creating a habitat similar to that which existed prior to European settlement.
+Ongoing management, including the use of controlled burns, is restoring the grass/woodland complex, creating a habitat similar to that which existed prior to European settlement.
 The Nature Conservancy's vision is to restore 15,000 acres of rolling uplands and valleys, anchored by Bennett Spring Savanna, along a 10-mile stretch of the upper Niangua River near Lebanon.